Home

 Leroy's grave marker

-Leroy R. Bush was born on June 18, 1845 near Zanesville, OH, the son of Christopher and Elizabeth (Miner) Bush.
-One of five brothers to serve in the Civil War, he died of disease during the service, and is considered a war casualty.
-He is one of an alarming number of cousins to sacrifice their lives in military service during wartime.
+One of five brothers to serve in the Civil War, Leroy died of disease during his armed service and is considered a war casualty.
+He is one of an alarming number of cousins to sacrifice their lives in the military.

 On Nov.
 18, 1863, at the age of 18, Leroy enlisted in the 9th Indiana Cavalry, Company B. His activities during his initial months of military service are unknown.